rpt09-lotus/paths-service/README.md

 Then once doing that I made the following convenience `npm` scripts

   - `connect` - connects via ssh to ec2.
-  - `deploy` - deploys via rsync and ssh to ec2. looks at .gitignore and tracked files to know what to exclude / include!
+  - `copyToServer` - copies changes via rsync and ssh to ec2. looks at .gitignore and tracked files to know what to exclude / include!
+  - `deploy`- Magic one! deploys, stops docker instance if any, builds docker image, and runs it!
-  - `dockerPrune` - clean up loose containers if any
+  - `dockerPrune` - clean up loose containers if any..sometimes needed if run out of space by too many failed builds.
   - `dockerStop` - kills a running container (does lookup by image name), if any
   - `dockerBuild` - builds a d docker image
   - `dockerRun ` - runs a docker image, creating a new container instance
+  - `dbr` - build run combo!

 Below you can see what they look like: